13

 Arnav hesitated in the doorway, uncertainty written all over him.
 His eyes flicked to me.
 Should I stop her?

-Too late now.
-She was already here.
+Too late now, she was already here.

-not with roses in one hand and intent written all over her silence.
+She wasn't here as Assistant Audit Manager, not with roses in one hand and intent written all over her silence.

 The door clicked shut behind her.

-She entered like she owned the room.
-Her heels whispered dominance across the floor.
 In one hand— a bouquet of red roses.
 In the other— fingers clenched, like she was holding back something far louder than nerves.

 "Hi," she said, her voice brighter than the room needed.
 "Thought I'd catch you before your next meeting," she said, like timing gave her permission.